The Fokker Emulator is a Custom Organ Definition file for Hauptwerk that enables the

 Ere’s Fokker organ console software is designed to provide assistance when performing on the

-31-tone Fokker organ, or when using any virtual version of the Fokker organ (such as the Fokker Emulator above).
+31-tone Fokker organ, or on a virtual Fokker organ such as the Fokker Emulator.

 The most important functions of the software are keymapping and registration changes.
 It can be used by

-anyone who plays the Fokker organ (or a virtual Fokker organ), and is especially useful for anyone who doesn’t
+anyone who plays the Fokker organ or a virtual Fokker organ, and is especially useful when not playing on a microtonal

-To use Ere’s Fokker organ console, you also need the Max Runtime software, which is free and available for both Mac and Windows.
-Please refer to the instructions for more information.
+To use Ere’s Fokker organ console, you also need the Max software, which is available for both Mac and Windows (purchase is not mandatory).

+Please read the instructions for more information!
 User feedback and eventual bug reports are very welcome by email.
-The Max 5 source code is also available on request.

 Instructions for use